Curt von François: South West Africa

 In 1883, the German merchant Adolf Lüderitz had purchased the coastal area of Angra Pequena, following negotiations with a local African chief.
 He called this coastal region of southwestern Africa Lüderitz.
-Fearing that the British were soon to declare the area a protectorate, Lüderitz advised the German chancellor Otto von Bismarck to claim it, which he did at the Berlin Conference of 1884.
+Fearing that the British were planning to declare the area a protectorate, Lüderitz advised the German chancellor Otto von Bismarck to claim it, which he did at the Berlin Conference of 1884.
 On 7 October the colony of German South West Africa was established under Reichskommissar governor Gustav Nachtigal.
 However, the German authorities met with fierce resistance by the local Herero people.
 When in 1888 their officials were forcibly expelled from Okahandja, the German Colonial Society engaged Hauptmann Curt von François to provide security to the territory.
-In June 1889 he arrived with 21 troopers, 8 soldiers of the Imperial Army and 13 volunteers in the British-held enclave of Walvis Bay.
+In June 1889 he arrived with 21 troopers, 8 Imperial German Army soldiers and 13 volunteers in the British-held enclave of Walvis Bay.
 Soon afterwards François stationed himself at Otjimbingwe (against the advice of acting commissioner Heinrich Göring) in order to deal with opponents to German authority in the interior of the territory.

 In May 1890 he renewed a former peace agreement with the Herero chief Maharero and eventually occupied the completely destroyed settlement of Windhoek (founded by Jonker Afrikaner decades earlier).
 Upon Maharero's death in October, his son Samuel Maharero had to reaffirm the treaty.
 At Windhoek, François set up the new headquarters of the German occupation (which he called Alte Feste, Old Fortress).
 This location was chosen because the Germans felt it would serve as a buffer zone between the Nama and Herero tribes.
 After Göring was recalled from office, François served as Reichskommissar of German South West Africa from March 1891 until November 1893.
 Within this time period (on 12 September 1892) he established the coastal town of Swakopmund as the main harbour of German South West Africa and mapped large parts of the colony.
 In November 1893 he was promoted to Major and given the title of Landeshauptmann.

-However, François at the same time had to cope with the rising resistance by the Nama people.
-On 12 April 1893 he led an attack of 225 German soldiers on Nama leader Hendrik Witbooi's headquarters at Hoornkrans west of Rehoboth.
-The shelling of the Oorlam kraal and its final storming led to tremendous civilian casualties.
-Rendered as the "Massacre of Hoornkrans" by the international press, it severely damaged François' reputation.
-Moreover, Witbooi escaped and fled into the Naukluft Mountains, where he waged several months of guerrilla warfare against the German forces.

-François' force was formally established as the Imperial Schutztruppe for German South West Africa by the Reich Law of 9 June 1895.